Social Security is pretty obsessed with functioning. They want to see evidence that you can’t work and can’t function.

 - CPETs for Chronic Fatigue Syndrome (Sometimes.
 Some CPET reports include functional evaluations, some do not)

-- letters from caregivers (friends, family, aides, etc) that discuss functioning
+- letters from caregivers (friends, family, anyone who assists you)

 - letters from employers that discuss functioning